 Outlining the Gospels

 You can go to a Christian bookstore and buy a book that contains outlines of biblical books.
 They are all different from each other in some way, but that increases their value, because they give you a different overall view.
-The New Testament books are short enough that you can even go through one and outline it yourself.
+The New Testament books are short enough that you can even go through one and outline them yourself.
 It’s a good method of Bible study.

-That’s we outline documents in our day.
+That’s how we outline documents in our day.
 What outline did the gospel writers use to write the gospels?

 The Outline that Ancient Greek Writers Used

 In the New Testament era, Greek books and dramas were written with an Χ-shaped outline—but that’s the Greek chi, not the Latin letter X. Think of it as a diagram of the plot; it’s the shape of an hourglass.
 The story begins in a broad context, then the main character’s movements and actions are increasingly constrained until it reaches a turning point.
 In Greek literature, the turning point is called the “crisis.”
 Then the story broadens more and more until the conclusion.
 The writer might add a prologue before the action begins, to set the scene, and an epilogue after the conclusion, to draw conclusions or sum things up.

 - Prologues in the Gospels

 All of the gospels have a prologue before the action begins.
 Matthew and Luke explain Jesus’ human origin.
 Matthew tells it from Joseph’s viewpoint and Luke tells it from Mary’s viewpoint.
 Mark has a very abrupt prologue; just enough to jump into the story.
 John explains Jesus’ eternal, divine origin.

 All four gospels begin with Baptism of Jesus.
 Jesus’ ministry grows well, His following grows, but it becomes increasingly conspicuous to the authorities who suspect he’s up to no good.
 His ministry grows, but His movements are narrowed, until He is squeezed to the point that something has to give.

 The outline’s hourglass starts broad, but gets narrower as it approaches the middle.